This pretty & simple DIY Plywood Storage Box can store blankets, pillows, toys, shoes, & more. It’s an easy beginner woodworking project!

 If you’ve visited this blog before, you’ve probably noticed that I’ve got 2 little guys.
 Recently, I built some simple plywood bookshelves that doubled their book storage.
 That cleared up tons of space in the playroom.

 Today, I’m tackling those big toys that don’t seem to have a home.
-This DIY Wooden Toy Storage Crate is perfect for those big trucks, diggers, balls, and Paw Patrol vehicles that were cluttering the room.
+This easy DIY Plywood Storage Crate is perfect for those big trucks, diggers, balls, and Paw Patrol vehicles that were cluttering the playroom.

-And, if you’d like, you can easily add a top to this box with hinges from your local hardware store.
-Now, let’s get this build started!
+I designed this box to have an open top, but you can easily add a top to this box with hinges from your local hardware store.
+Or check out my DIY Toy Box Build Plans for a build that includes a top.

 - Wood Glue (I used this extra strong glue)

-- To assemble the box: Brad Nails and Brad Nailer OR 12 Corner Brackets & Screws
+- Brad Nails and Brad Nailer

-- Circular Saw or Jigsaw and a Miter Saw for the Lattice Board Trim Pieces
+- Circular Saw and Miter Saw

 - Wood Filler